-The need for integration has become more pressing as policy and industry interest accelerates.
-New technical reviews describe a rapidly expanding portfolio of recovered feeds, biofertilisers, bioenergy carriers and biomaterials, while recent adoption research continues to find interacting financial, regulatory, informational and identity-related barriers among livestock producers (Arsic et al., 2025; Bezuidenhout et al., 2026; Pinotti et al., 2026).
+The need for integration has become more pressing as policy and industry interest accelerate.
+New technical reviews describe a rapidly expanding portfolio of recovered feeds, biofertilizers, bioenergy carriers, and biomaterials, while recent adoption research continues to find interacting financial, regulatory, informational, and identity-related barriers among livestock producers (Arsic et al., 2025; Bezuidenhout et al., 2026; Pinotti et al., 2026).
 The central policy question is not whether every biological residue can be processed, but which pathway preserves the greatest social and ecological value at acceptable risk.
 That question requires a hierarchy of prevention, direct use, feed use, material recovery, nutrient recycling and energy recovery, rather than an indiscriminate objective of closing every loop.

 1.2 Scope, Research Gap and Objectives

 This review examines circular-economy strategies in terrestrial animal husbandry, with emphasis on ruminant, pig, poultry and mixed crop–livestock systems.
 It covers resource flows from feed production through the farm and into slaughter or processing, and evaluates environmental performance, animal and public health, welfare, economics, governance and implementation.
-Aquaculture-specific systems, purely consumer-side dietary transitions and detailed biochemical process optimisation are outside the central scope, although they are considered where they materially affect livestock resource flows.
-The research gap addressed is the absence of a sufficiently integrated critical synthesis that connects feed–food competition, territorial nutrient cycling, recovery technologies, by-product valorisation and One Health safeguards while distinguishing circularity from sustainability.
+Aquaculture-specific systems, purely consumer-side dietary transitions, and detailed biochemical process optimization are outside the central scope, although they are considered where they materially affect livestock resource flows.
+The research gap addressed is the absence of a sufficiently integrated critical synthesis that connects feed–food competition, territorial nutrient cycling, recovery technologies, by-product valorization, and One Health safeguards while distinguishing circularity from sustainability.
 The objectives are to clarify the conceptual boundaries of circular animal husbandry, appraise the evidence for major circular pathways, identify trade-offs and methodological weaknesses, and propose research and policy priorities that can support context-appropriate implementation.

 2. Methods for Literature Selection